MatthewJay412/Project1/README.md

 Years of experience matters.
 A lot.

-Education level helps... but not as much as you might think.
+Education level helps but not as much as you might think.

 Country of employment?
 Huge factor.
 No surprise there.